DebianRDT/DentistaIS/documentacion/casosUso.md

 Escenario alternativo:

-1.a El atributo elegido es erroneo
+1.a El atributo elegido es erróneo

   1.a.1 Se vuelve a preguntar qué atributo se desea modificar

-  2.a El valor introducido no pertenece al dominio
+  2.a El valor introducido no pertenece al dominio.

   2.a.1.
-Se vuelve a pedir el atributo.
+Se vuelve a pedir el atributo (En este caso volvemos a 2)

 ---